-Carers Victoria seeks to provide support specific to individual carer needs and acknowledges that although people in LGBTQIA+ care relationships face many of the same joys and pressures as any other carer, the LGBTQIA+ community has unique needs.
+Carers Victoria seeks to provide support specific to individual carer needs and acknowledges that although people in LGBTIQA+ care relationships face many of the same joys and pressures as any other carer, the LGBTIQA+ community has unique needs.
 LGBTIQA+ people may experience specific challenges related to invisibility, discrimination and exclusion.
 A lack of recognition of a person's experience, sexuality, gender identity or care relationship can add stress to carers in already challenging circumstances.

 Engagement in broader community work